What is the CRITBINOM Function?

 The CRITBITNOM uses the following arguments:

-- Trials (required argument) – It is the number of independent trials to be done.
+- Trials (required argument) – This is the number of independent trials to be done.
 MS Excel will truncate a decimal to an integer.

-- Probability_s (required argument) – It is the probability of success in each trial.
+- Probability_s (required argument) – This is the probability of success in each trial.

 - Alpha (required argument) – The criterion value of the Cumulative Binomial Distribution (must be between 0 and 1).